opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>If a creature or GO is set active it will stay active even if no player is near.
 Take care, though, as it needs additional ressources (CPU/RAM) to keep them active (other objects/creatures nearby stay active).
-If a creature dies/despawns the active state is automatically turned off; it can be turned on again using the event SMART_EVENT_DEATH if the corpse should also stay active, e.g. to trigger actions via SMART_EVENT_CORPSE_REMOVED.
-If the active state is turned on using the events SMART_EVENT_RESPAWN, SMART_EVENT_DEATH and SMART_EVENT_CORPSE_REMOVED the creature will stay active forever.</p></td>
+If a creature dies the active state is automatically turned off; it can be turned on again using the event SMART_EVENT_DEATH if the corpse should also stay active, e.g. to trigger actions via SMART_EVENT_CORPSE_REMOVED.
+If the active state is turned on using the events SMART_EVENT_RESPAWN and SMART_EVENT_DEATH the creature will stay active forever.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_ATTACK_START</p></td>